 All considerations aside, we can now properly introduce today’s sparkling, illuminated, brand-new all original RECIPE!

-It’s a BASIC recipe but can be modified (literally) hundreds of ways.
+It’s a BASIC recipe but can be modified hundreds of ways.

 Especially if you aren’t low-carb, adding fruit (dried or fresh) would seriously up the wow factor on these slam-dunk snacks.

-I stuck with a basic vanilla-cinnamon theme, and they work great for mid-day munches, teamed up with some ice cream or yogurt for a healthy dessert, and even as a savory dinner item (minus the vanilla of course).
+I stuck with a basic vanilla-cinnamon theme.
+These tasty morsels work great for mid-day munches, teamed up with some ice cream or yogurt for a healthy dessert, and even as a savory dinner item (minus the vanilla of course).